hturnbull93/react-calculator/README.md

 ### Calculator Renders Display

 In `Calculator.spec.js` wrote a test that Calculator should render the Display component.
+Red.

+In `src/components/Display/Display.spec.js`, wrote a test that Display renders a div.
+Red.